jasonmerino/jasonmerino.github.io/_posts/2014-06-03-create-a-branch-from-existing-branch-in-git.md

 ---
 layout: post
-title:  "Create a branch from existing branch in git"
+metaTitle:  "Create a branch from existing branch in git"
 date:   2014-06-03 12:41:47
 categories: git
 ---